Kebbrokk/Obsidian-Spotify-Playback/README.md

          ** The Listening Log is editable for manual input.
          ** Listenning will save Full Track duration if listened ≥90%, if not it wil log exact progress.

+Sub-Features
+ * Listening Log Only
+    - If you connected your Spotify to Obsidian through the plugin, you will be able to track everything you've listened to into the Listening log.
+        - This works if you close out of the plugin once the Listening Log is created from the first track fully played.
+ * Obsidian still tracks Spotify through the plugin if you transfer your music to outside devices such as Alexa, Google Home, and your phone.
+You just need to leave Obsidian open for it to log.
+    - This was unintentional but with Spotify doing the handling of all the "playing", it still allows for connecting to devices.

+** This plugin does not save any other information other than what is stated in the Data file.**

+Data File Tracking:
+cliendID
+clientSecret
+accessToken
+refreshToken

+These are controlled by Spotify and not Spotify-Playback Plugin.

 Future Features
 - Different Themes for Dark / Light.